DataDog/orchestrion/orchestrion-test-variant-linkdeps.md

 ### Nested build cost

 `packages.Load(Tests: true)` can be expensive.
-Only invoke it when at least one synthetic root reaches the package under test, batch all affected roots, and cache the request by deterministic inputs.
+Only invoke it when the requested synthetic dependency reaches the package under test, and cache the request by its existing deterministic inputs plus `TestVariantFor`.

 ### Resolver recursion or deadlock